 The Application

-In the previous lab we built a simple shopping application using fp-ts
+In the previous lab we built a simple shopping application using fp-ts.
+In

 this lab we will build off the previous application to create a more pure